portworx/px-docs/applications/wp_k8s.md

 `kubectl get secrets`

-C.	 Deploy MySQL with portworx
+# Deploy MySQL with portworx

 The following manifest describes a single-instance MySQL Deployment.
 The MySQL container mounts the Portworx PersistentVolume at /var/lib/mysql.
 The MYSQL_ROOT_PASSWORD environment variable sets the database password from the Secret.

 # Deploy MySQL from the mysql.yaml file: